lionthroat/paperstacks-redux/README.md

 - Authors: need modal to add new Author directly from this pages

-- Search: by average star rating of books
-- Search: by books that have reviews
-- After adding a Book, Genre, Author, etc. the server returns a success message, which is a plain HTML message that takes the user away from the main site.
-We need to show the user a success message without seeming to depart from the site / take them away from navigation.
-Multiple possible options for this, including a pop-up, or a success message appended into the DOM.
 - On Add Book: need more work to be able to add New Author at the same time.
 Currently does not read/store information from the modal.
 - On Add Book: need additional server logic to check to see if a Book is being added without Author information (e.g. if they intend to add it later)
 - On Add Book: need additional validation to see if user is attempting to add a Book that already exists.
 This screws up the insert so that other Book data may not be inserted correctly alongside the Book entry.